SmitNVaghasiya/singlepage-resume-checker/python_server/README.md

 1. Check the troubleshooting section
 2. Review logs for detailed error information
 3. Check API documentation at `/docs`
+4. Run the test script to verify functionality

 ---

-**Note**: This is a professional-grade AI system.
+**Note**: This is a professional-grade AI system with comprehensive security and validation features.
 Always ensure you have proper permissions before analyzing resumes and follow data privacy guidelines.